Is a laptop bag separate from hand luggage?

 Now that we’ve covered the basics of what is considered as hand luggage, we can move on to whether a laptop bag falls under this category, or if it’s considered a personal item.

 Most airlines won’t treat your laptop bag as an additional piece of luggage.
-You’re typically permitted one piece of carry-on baggage and one personal item on board.
 A laptop bag is often categorized as a personal item since it’s smaller and lighter compared to typical carry-on bags.
 This setup is convenient for those who need to travel with essential electronics like a laptop.

 Examples of airline hand luggage policies